 Premiums vary according to market conditions.
-When demand is soft, premiums may fall, especially on secondary market products such as pre-1965 U.S. silver coins.
+When demand for purchasing silver is soft, premiums may fall, especially on secondary market products such as pre-1965 U.S. silver coins.
 Secondary market products - items that are being resold rather than sold for the first time as brand new - can often be purchased at a discount to newly minted products and very close to actual spot prices.

 Why are Silver Premiums so High?

 Premiums represent a combination of factors.
 For newly minted silver coins, rounds, and bars, the cost of manufacturing is a major factor.
 There are some premiums for delivery, depending on the company and the size of the purchase.
 Mints and refiners set manufacturing charges based on the cost of labor and equipment, not on the spot price for the metal.
 These types of costs do not follow the silver price downward – or upward for that matter.

 Another factor in premiums is demand.
 And demand for physical silver is setting records – the opposite of what is happening in the markets for paper silver.
 Dealers are bidding aggressively for physical inventory, putting upward pressure on premiums.